-This Blog post is going to start covering frequently asked questions concerning customers or Duffy boat owners alike that are currently running the Delta Q Battery Charger in their Duffy boat.
-If you are looking to purchase a Duffy Boat battery Charger you can follow the links below.
-Currently available in the Delta Q QuiQ Series is a 36 volt Duffy boat charger and a 48 volt Duffy boat charger
+This Blog post is going to address some frequently asked questions from Duffy boat owners that are currently running the Delta Q battery charger.
+If you are looking to purchase a Duffy Boat battery charger you can follow the links below.
+Currently available in the Delta Q QuiQ Series is a 36 volt charger and a 48 volt charger.

 On Wed, Sep 27, 2017 at 7:36 AM, Steve wrote: